laidav/security-analysis/Methodology.md

 ### Screening <a name="screening"></a>

-1. Start with a stock screener
+1. Find a company that sounds interesting via stock screener or other sources
-	- Filters
-		- mid to large cap

-		- double digit ROI

-1. eliminate results with a large debt to EBITDA ratio
+1. check balance sheet with debt screener , eliminate results with a large debt to EBITDA ratio

-1. Import financials from remaining stocks into excel
+1. Import financials

-1. Sort results by most favorable return on reinvestment
+1. Cursory assesement on return on reinvestment

-1. Then Sort results by signs of growth
+1. Cursory assessment of growth potential/economic moat

 ### Analyze each stock <a name="stock-analysis"></a>